What initially interested you in brewing?

 Much like the co-founder of Wall Brew Co., Nick, says, everyone should brew the kind of beer they want to drink – and that should guide every bit of their brewing style.

-With that said, I’m a fan of trying to master known styles, but also venture out into lesser known ones.
+With that said, I’m a fan of trying to master known styles, but also venture out into lesser-known ones.
 I love digging into the “why” of the beers, their stories, and how to use them to tell my own.
-I’ll take risks, but try to make well balanced, interesting beers which don’t just go for a “wow” factor (in the same way I don’t like “gotcha journalism” or self-righteous twists in a story).
+I’ll take risks, but try to make well-balanced, interesting beers that don’t just go for a “wow” factor (in the same way I don’t like “gotcha journalism” or self-righteous twists in a story).

 What is your favorite style to brew?
 To drink?

-The best beer I brewed was probably a session IPA that I made for my girlfriend’s birthday.
+The best beer I brewed was probably a session IPA that I made for a birthday.
 This is a style that I’ve gotten right a lot over the years and I continue to practice it pretty regularly.

 However, my favorite style to brew is an American Pale Ale.
 This style isn’t all that forgiving and has subtle flavors that you don’t get from IPAs.
 Getting one right, while still making it interesting, requires a mastery of brewing skills.
 I like surprisingly challenging things.